ronen-aniti/Motion-Planning/Documentation/project_details.md

 <img src="Figure_1.png" alt="Alt Text" width="500" height="500">

+### The local path planner
-### The receding horizon planner definition.
+The receding horizon planner definition.
 How it works, generally.
 How I implemented it in code.
 Graph of trajectory.

+### Replanning
-### The definition of replanning.
+The definition of replanning.
 How it works, generally.
 How I implemented it in code.
 Graph of trajectory.

 ## What challenges did I face, and how did I solve them?
 1. Challenge 1.
 Solution 1.